techidaily/site-win11-tips/source/_posts/win-kali-perfectly-integrating-linux.md

 ## Download the Kali Linux ISO

- If you would instead use the official ISO to install Kali Linux, you can download it from the[official Kali website](https://www.kali.org/) .
+ If you would instead use the official ISO to install Kali Linux, you can download it from the [official Kali website](https://www.kali.org/) .
 Once you’ve downloaded the ISO, mount it within VirtualBox and start the virtual machine.
 After completing the Kali installation steps within VirtualBox, you will successfully install Kali Linux on your Windows.

 ## Use Kali Linux on Windows